Vegan French Toast Recipe

 Why You’ll Love This Vegan French Toast Recipe

-You don’t need an excuse to make this deliciously sweet and satisfying vegan French toast, but in case you need a little encouragement, we’ve outlined a few awesome reasons below.
-Whether it’s the fact that it’s super easy or that French toast is simply divine, you’ll be oh la la-ing all through brunch with this beautiful and delectable dish.
+You don’t need an excuse to make this deliciously sweet and satisfying vegan French toast, but in case you need a little encouragement, we’re highlighting a few awesome reasons below.

-• A Simple Act of Love – Sometimes the best thing you can give a loved one comes right from the kitchen.
+• Perfect for Sharing.
+It makes a cheerful breakfast for family or friends.
+Everyone loves a warm stack of French toast.
 Whether you’re celebrating Valentine’s Day, an anniversary, or an amazing accomplishment, this veggie French toast is the perfect recipe for showing your appreciation.

 What makes this easy vegan French toast so appealing is the fact that it combines so many different elements to make a dish that is downright delicious.
-The sweetness from the maple syrup paired with bread lavishly spread with vegan butter (and a hint of saltiness) is a recipe for rejoicing.
-Let’s bask in the ingredient breakdown:
+The sweetness from the maple syrup paired with bread lavishly spread with vegan butter (and a hint of saltiness)—heavenly!!

 Ingredients for vegan French toast with labels.